 A main attraction is the Garmo stave church from the 1200s.

-In the visitor center you can also visit the Norwegian Olympic Museum, telling the history of the 1994 Winter Olympics, among other Olympic moments from all over the world.
+The Norwegian Olympic Museum is located in the visitor center at Maihaugen.
+The Olympic Museum is telling the history of the 1994 Winter Olympics, among other Olympic moments from all over the world.

 |* Price from|